August 28 2019 – Talya Cayce

 Lines will appear on the side of the cheek you favor when chewing gums.
 The more you chew gums, the deeper the lines get.
 Chewing gums and sipping through straws is the surefire combo to permanently borrow the beauty of a shar-pei.

-Kick the habit if can, minimize if you can’t.
+Kick the habit if can, minimise if you can’t.
 After a good session of gum chewing, puff your cheeks like a blowfish, once in a while.